Carrotblanca

 Carrotblanca is a 1995 Looney Tunes cartoon short.
 It was originally shown in theaters alongside The Amazing Panda Adventure (in North America) and The Pebble and the Penguin (internationally).
 It was subsequently released on video packaged with older Looney Tunes cartoons and was included in the special edition DVD.
-It was later released on HD DVD, Blu-ray, and iTunes releases of Casablanca, the film to which it is both a parody and an homage.
+It was later released on HD DVD, Blu-ray, and iTunes releases of Casablanca, the film to which it is both a parody and a homage.

 Plot

-Set during the North African campaign, General Pandemonium gets a frantic call from Foghorn Leghorn saying that a secret German document has been stolen, and immediately heads for the Carrotblanca nightclub―the Cafe Au Lait Americain featuring "Eleanor Roosevelt's All girl revue" with his friend, Sam Sheepdog.
-At the nightclub, Tweety, the actual thief, convinces Mr. Bugs to take the document.
+Set during the North African campaign, General Pandemonium (Yosemite Sam) gets a frantic call from Foghorn Leghorn saying that a secret German document has been stolen, and immediately heads for the Carrotblanca nightclub―the Cafe Au Lait Americain featuring "Eleanor Roosevelt's All girl revue" with his driver, Sam Sheepdog.
+At the nightclub, Usmarte (Tweety), the actual thief, convinces Mr. Bugs to take the document.

-Meanwhile, Sylvester Slaszlo and his wife, Kitty Ketty (Penelope Pussycat), arrive at the club.
-Kitty attracts the unwanted attention of Captain Louis (Pepé Le Pew), but she scratches him and throws him into the wall.
+Meanwhile, Sylvester Slaszlo and his wife, Kitty (Penelope Pussycat), arrive at the club.
+Kitty attracts the unwanted attention of Captain Louis (Pepé Le Pew), but she scratches him and throws him into a wall.
 Kitty, Bugs' ex-girlfriend, asks Duck Sam (Daffy Duck) to play her favorite song.
 The general suspects Slaszlo may know about the document and binds him in his office.
-Kitty pleads with Bugs to help Slaszlo out of this.
-Though Bugs is initially reluctant because Kitty broke his heart, he goes to the General's office nevertheless and confuses the General himself into jail.
+Kitty pleads with Bugs to help Slaszlo escape.
+Though Bugs is initially reluctant because Kitty broke his heart, he decides to go to the General's office and trick the General into entering his own jail.

-Slaszlo and Kitty escape on the plane for Toronto, New York City and Cucamonga via Paris, as Bugs watches them go... except that they find Louis on the plane working as a steward.
-Louis asks Kitty for some tea, causing her to jump out of the aircraft in fright, seemingly without a parachute, landing right in front of Bugs.
+Slaszlo and Kitty escape on the plane for Toronto, New York City and Cucamonga via Paris, as Bugs watches them go... except they find Louis on the plane working as a steward.
+Louis offers Kitty some tea, causing her to jump out of the aircraft in fright, seemingly without a parachute, landing in front of Bugs.
 They kiss, and then the parachute opens, covering them.